My Blog List

 Bye Bye Anna (40)

-We drop Anna off near the famous train station with her backpack, water bottle, and small carry-on suitcase.
+We drop Anna off near the famous train station with her backpack, water bottle, and a mall carry-on suitcase.
 As our beautiful rental idles by the sidewalk, I watch Anna lift the backpack, thread her arms through the straps, and attempt to set it on her back.
-Nothing in her movements suggest self-awareness for how she looks contorting herself to adjust the load on her back.
+Nothing in her movements suggests self-awareness for how she looks contorting herself to adjust the load on her back.
 She is all about comfort and practicality.
 Even the handmade crochet necklace that adorns her chest just hangs there in all its asymmetry and dullness, telling me that it was not put there for my aesthetic pleasure but to set me straight: my opinion means nothing to a true artist.
 Beauty is not in the eye of the beholder but in the eye of its creator.

 The resentment I feel for Anna surprises me.
 I usually enjoy meeting friends of friends.
 Many times, they are on the same wavelength as my friends, and I am happy to add them to my list of cherished people.
 However, when it comes to meeting Rita’s friends, it’s a bit different.
-Rita maintains weird friendships of convenience with a variety of characters that I am not interested in talking to or spending time with, let alone be in close proximity to for almost a week.
+Rita maintains weird friendships of convenience with a variety of characters that I am not interested in talking to or spending time with, let alone being in close proximity to for almost a week.

 Some of the people Rita hangs out with are antisemites who are not shy about yelling their vile prejudices at her.
 One of them, I heard, even accused her of being a nasty Jew or something of that sort.
 She laughed at his face she told me, because it’s his problem being an antisemite, not hers.
 Other people she spends time with espouse right-wing ideologies, the Israeli and American types, cheat on their wives, and consider environmentalists a menace to their livelihood.
-One of her best friends embezzled so much money from so many people, she awarded him by making him her lover before he was sentenced to community service and a huge fine.
+One of her best friends embezzled so much money from so many people, that she awarded him by making him her lover before he was sentenced to community service and a huge fine.
 But she lets these infractions slide because who are we to judge anyone?
 Everyone has problems and you have to enjoy the moment because life is short and you never know when it will end.

 The interesting thing is that with Anna it was different.
 Maybe because Anna is from Israel, or maybe because Rita met her long before moving to the United States and attaching herself to the crowd she knows now.
 I think maybe that’s why before I met Anna it did not occur to me that I might not enjoy her company.
 I thought she would be a mellow artist type, per Rita’s descriptions, and that we would probably hit it off easily.
 I have several creative friends who are committed to their artistic expression, so meeting another one would not be a novelty.
 I even thought that I shouldn’t be too friendly with Anna at first because it might make Rita feel sidelined and that’s the last thing I want to happen.